qgis/qwc2-demo-app/doc/src/plugins.md

 ----------------------------------------------------------------
 Displaying the attribute table of layers in a dialog.

-To make a layer available in the attribute table, create a a data resource and matching permissions for it in the qwc-admin-gui.
+To make a layer available in the attribute table, create a a data resource and matching permissions for it in the `qwc-admin-gui`.

 The attribute table works for both read-only as well as read-write data resources.

+This plugin queries the dataset via the editing service specified by `editServiceUrl` in `config.json` (by default the `qwc-data-service`).

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|